TakShimoda/CP8322-Deep-Learning-in-Computer-Vision-Course-Project/classification/README.md

 Note: training data is very large (138GB) for task 1 & 2 and should be downloaded with a download manager and the folder should symlink to the downloaded location.
 Go to the data folder and its README for more details on data preparation.

+The 'main' folder contains the main files for running the code, including the testing loop and the resnet model.
+The 'utility' folder contains other helper code, including the dataloader and functions used for transforming/preprocessing the input images.

 # Run the code

 Clone the repository: